Amiens: Hydrography: Somme and canal, Avre and Selle

 The marshes of the old bed of the river Somme was used to dig peat.
-Farmers maintained rieux, canals and ditches by cleaning out the silt and used it to append to their vegetable garden plot, the hortillons.
-Beginning in the 20 th century the descendants of hortillons stopped maintaining the canals and the areas were gradually left to lie fallow or sold to private individuals who created pleasure gardens accessible by boat.
+Farmers maintained rieux, canals and ditches by cleaning out the silt and used it to append to their vegetable garden plot.
+During the 20th century maintenance of the canals was stopped and gardens were gradually left to lie fallow or sold to private individuals who created pleasure gardens accessible by boat.

 The hydrographic network has always been an important city-operated asset.
 The river helped shape the identity of the landscape, urban and economic territory.
-It is around the quarters of Saint-Leu, Saint-Maurice bordering the River Somme and most of the administrative and civil area of the current city center which the city has developed since antiquity.
+It is around the Saint-Leu and Saint-Maurice neighborhoods that border the River Somme, as well as most of the administrative and civil area of the current city center which the city has developed since antiquity.

 The Canal de la Somme dates from the beginning of the 19th century and the bridge at the foot of the citadel was built after World War II.